BassT23/Proxmox/docs/backup-and-snapshots.md

 [← Back to README](../README.md)

 Snapshots and backups are independent safety mechanisms.
-A snapshot can be requested without enabling a backup, and an unsupported snapshot does not silently turn into a backup.
-Backup behavior is selected explicitly through the configured backup mode.
+A snapshot can be requested without enabling a backup.
+An unsupported snapshot does not automatically turn into a backup, except when `BACKUP=true` or the explicit LXC mount-point fallback `BACKUP_LXC_MP=true` applies.
+If configured protection cannot be created, the guest update is aborted.

 Relevant settings include: